Spidy20/Music_player_with_Emotions_recognition/README.md

 # Face_Sentiment_analysis
-This program can easily recognise your emotions by your webcam
+This program can easily recognise your emotions by your webcam and play music according your mood

-Now you have to create "images" folder in your project,create emotions folder in it place atleast 100+ images in every emotion folder
+Now you have to create "songs " folder in your project,create emotions folder in it place songs related to emotions in every emotion folder

-aftet that crop all images with my face_crop.py

-than copy my all code from my Github
+aftet that give proper path of your songs folder in your program

-In last paster trainer code in CMD,if you get 70+ accuracy than it will work succesful star my repository, and Follow me
+star my repository, and Follow me